Waterton Lakes National Park is hiking nirvana in South Alberta, Canada.

 There are several turnouts along the entrance road which provide interpretive plaques of notable pioneers in the park's history, as well as outstanding views of Middle Waterton Lake, Lower Waterton Lake and Maskinonge Lake.
-One turnout hosts a short trail to the gravesite of John George 'Kootenai' Brown.
+One turnout hosts a short trail to the grave site of John George 'Kootenai' Brown.

 Highway 6 north provides the opportunity to stop at a viewpoint overlooking the Waterton Park Front Range for magnificent views of the Rocky Mountains behind rolling farm and ranch land where the mountains meet the prairies.
 Beyond Twin Butte and Pincher Creek, the turn is left at the intersection with Hwy 3.

 At Highway 3, the drive proceeds west on the Cowboy Trail.